Stormwater Utility Fee FAQ

-The stormwater utility fee pays for the City's current stormwater system and annual maintenance costs.
-This helps to prevent and correct stormwater runoff problems throughout Minneapolis.
-All properties within City limits (with very limited exceptions) are charged a monthly stormwater utility fee.
-This fee had existed prior to 2005 but was included as part of the combined sanitary sewer/stormwater fee.
+The Stormwater Utility Fee pays for the City's stormwater system and maintenance costs, and helps prevent and correct stormwater runoff problems.
+All properties within City limits (with very few exceptions) pay a monthly stormwater utility fee.
+This fee had existed prior to 2005, but was included as part of the combined sanitary sewer/stormwater fee.

-Because the stormwater utility fee is a user fee and not a tax, all properties regardless of ownership are required to pay for the services provided by the Minneapolis stormwater management system.
-This includes non-profit entities such as churches, schools and institutions, as well as properties owned by the City of Minneapolis, the State of Minnesota, as well as the federal government.
+Because the stormwater utility fee is a user fee and not a tax, all properties regardless of ownership are required to pay for the services of the stormwater management system.
+This includes non-profits like churches, schools and institutions, as well as city-owned properties, State of Minnesota properties, as well as federal government properties.

 The stormwater utility fee is based on impervious area and is charged on a per unit basis.
-Each ESU ( Equivalent Stormwater Unit) is 1,530 square feet of impervious area on a property.
-The impervious area was calculated based on the size of the property, as well as the current use.
-Single family properties are billed using one of the following rates:
+Each ESU ( Equivalent Stormwater Unit) is 1,530 sq.ft. of impervious area on a property.
+This area is calculated based on the property size and current use.
+Single family properties are billed using one of these rates:

-All other properties are billed as follows: Gross Lot Size in square ft.
-X Runoff Coefficient (based on Land Use class) divided by 1,530 square ft = # of ESU’s
+All other properties are billed as follows: Gross Lot Size (sq.ft.)
+X Runoff Coefficient (based on land use class) divided by 1,530 sq.ft. equals the number of ESU’s.

 - Detached garages

 This also includes all non-improved (vegetated or grass cover) areas that are used for parking or are driven upon.
 In urban environments, a property’s impervious area is the most significant factor affecting both stormwater quality and quantity.

 Stormwater fees can be reduced through the Stormwater Credits Program, which offers fee reductions to property owners who use approved methods to manage stormwater runoff on their property.
 Fees can also be reduced through replacement of impervious areas with green space.